xRfang-0102/RetainDistiller/README.md

 python -m pip install -e .
 ```

-The offline integration checks use PyTorch 2.5.1 CPU, Transformers 4.46.3 and Python 3.12.
-Actual GPU training and paper-level performance have not been verified.

 ## Download resources separately

 | Resource | Download / access | Expected local location |